-The eight problem sets can be found on the canvas site via our Canvas site.
-As a reminder, only seven of the eight exercises will count for your grade (but you must complete Problem Set 8).
+The seven problem sets can be found on the canvas site via our Canvas site.
 The answers for the exercises will be shared on Canvas.

 - The title of your paper should be a research question related to (in the words of the COREecon team) “Economics for a changing world.”
 The question should be solution-oriented, echoing the good work of the economists whom we learned from in Week 1.
 For example, building on the examples from that page: